 Depending on where you live and work, you may find yourself once again faced with the need to do business remotely.
 Whether you offer goods or services or both, you’ll need to pivot to different ways of communicating with your customers.

-Clear, reliable communication with your loyal customers is more important than ever before.
+Clear, reliable communication with your loyal customers is vital to your survival.

 But where do you start?
-What’s appropriate to share with your customers during a pandemic … and what should you avoid?
+What should you share with your customers … and what should you avoid?

 Ditch the high-pressure sales approach

 Many small business owners are accustomed to talking to customers in a certain way.
 During stressful times like these, you may need to adapt your strategy in order to hit the right note.
 Use these seven tips to strengthen your relationship with your customers so they’ll still be with you when we come out of lockdown for good.

 Now is the time to establish your business as one that puts people first.
 Not just in words, but in action.

 “During these extremely difficult times, our thoughts are with you as the COVID-19 pandemic has once again sent us back to our homes.
 We’d like to assure you that we’re doing everything we can to keep you safe and your products/services coming.”

 Many small business owners take this a step further and create a list of helpful resources on their websites, including local sources of health information.

 Editor’s note: Reach out to your customers in all the places they frequent with GoDaddy’s all-in-one email, Facebook and Instagram tool.